You are here: Start » User Interface » Creating Deep Learning Model

 2. Labeling objects

-After adding training images and defining classes a user needs to draw regions (masks) to mark objects in images.
+After adding training images and defining classes, a user needs to draw regions (masks) to mark objects in images.

-To mark an object the user needs to select a proper class in the Current Class drop-down menu and click the Add Instance button (green plus).
+To mark an object, the user needs to select a proper class in the Current Class drop-down menu and click the Add Instance button (green plus).
 Alternatively, for convenience of labeling, it is possible to apply Automatic Instance Creation which allows a user to draw quickly masks on multiple objects in the image without having to add a new instance every time.

-Use drawing tool to mark objects on the input images.
+Use the drawing tool to mark objects on the input images.
 Multiple tools such as brush and shapes can be used to draw object masks.
 Masks are the same color as previously defined for the selected classes.

 The Marked Instances list in the top left corner displays a list of defined objects for the current image.
 If an object does not have a corresponding mask created in the image, it is marked as "(empty)".
 When an object is selected, a bounding box is displayed around its mask in the drawing area.
-Selected object can be modified in terms of a class (Change Class button) as well as a mask (by simply drawing new parts or erasing existing ones).
-Remove Instance button (red cross) allows to completely remove a selected object.
+A selected object can be modified in terms of a class (Change Class button) as well as a mask (by simply drawing new parts or erasing existing ones).
+The Remove Instance button (red cross) allows you to completely remove a selected object.

 Labeling objects.